NLNZDigitalPreservation/rosetta-pre-ingest-dashboard/README.md

-# National Library of New Zealand Rosetta Pre-Ingest Dashboard
+# National Library of New Zealand Wekan Groovy SDK

-Manages Rosetta pre-ingestion jobs through a dashboard.
+Provides a groovy-based SDK for accessing the open-source Wekan kanban boards.

 ## Synopsis

-This repository contains classes used to manage jobs for ingestion into the Rosetta archive system.
+This repository contains classes used to manage Wekan kanban boards (see https://github.com/wekan/wekan).

 ## Motivation

-A global pre-ingest dashboard allows users to efficiently manage ingestion into the Rosetta system.
+Wekan kanban boards can be a useful way to visualize and manage certain types of dashboard.

 ## Important